sahin/status-page/README.md

 (Very soon: workers are built with serverless structure in mind with Amazon Lambda and I am thinking to do 1 minute update pretty soon)

 For now, it is supporting services which uses StatusPage.io and Status.io.
-(Contribution needed for the rest)
+(Contribution needed for the rest) For adding services please check _servicesWillBeAdded folder's readme.md

-## Adding Services
-Please check _servicesWillBeAdded folder's readme.md

 #### Categorized ( Based on Stackshare.io)